 Now that we’re able to get outside more and explore our backyards, local trails and wilderness, we must make it our responsibility to leave our surroundings better than we found them.
-All our favorite wild places have had a break from human traffic in the past few months that has created unintended positive impacts, such as wildlife resurgence, cleaner air, and clearer water.
-As we ease back into getting outdoors, let’s make it our goal to keep them as clean as possible.
+As we ease back into getting outdoors further from home, let’s make it our goal to keep them as clean as possible.

 1. Plan Ahead and Prepare: Planning ahead allows you to ensure your group’s safety and minimize your footprint, which is especially important during these times.
 Bring your own gear and supplies from home, avoiding unnecessary contact en route to your destination, and plan for the safe use and disposal of these items.
 Being prepared helps you to leave no trace and enjoy the outdoors, rather than worrying.
 Know before you go!